-- Stage one is public engagement.
+- Stage 1 is public engagement.
 We met with the public and gathered input face-to face and online.

-- Stage two is reporting back what we heard during the public engagement.
+- Stage 2 is reporting back what we heard during the public engagement.

-- Stage three is policy analysis and sharing what we learned.
-We will seek public input on policy directions and key themes.
+- Stage 3 is policy analysis and sharing what we learned.
+We sought public input on policy directions and key themes.

-- Stage six is second reading of the bylaw (Policy Statement) at Trust Council.
-Council will discuss the bylaw and possibly making amendments.
-Then, during the third reading, there will be a final discussion about the bylaw before it is approved.
+- Stage 6 is second reading of the bylaw (Policy Statement) at Trust Council.
+Council will discuss the bylaw and may make amendments.
+Then, during the third reading, there will be a final discussion about the bylaw, and possible amendments, before it is approved.

-- Stage seven, the Minister of Municipal Affairs and Housing will approve and adopt the bylaw (Policy Statement).
+- Stage 7, the Minister of Municipal Affairs will approve the bylaw and Trust Council will adopt the bylaw through fourth reading.

-Throughout the seven stages, Islands Trust is meaningfully engaging with First Nations government and communities through a parallel process.
+- Throughout the stages, Islands Trust is meaningfully engaging with First Nations government and communities through a parallel process.

-During stage one, public engagement, we traveled across the Islands Trust Area and hosted 24 public events.
-We rode the ferries with our information booth, held evening open houses, set up booths at key community locations, and welcomed ideas online through a comment forum called Thought Exchange.
-During the engagement, we asked three questions:
+In Stage 1, we traveled across the Islands Trust Area and hosted 24 public events.
+We rode the ferries with our information booth, held evening open houses, set up booths at key community locations, and also welcomed ideas online through a comment forum called Thought Exchange.
+We asked three questions: